A Blanket of Snow on the Garden…Is That Good?

 What type of winter weather is bad for vegetable crops?

 We deal with freezing temperatures quite regularly here.
-They are not super significant because when it gets down to those temperatures because it doesn’t stay at that level for too long.
+They are not super significant because when it gets down to those temperatures it doesn’t stay at that level for too long.

 Crops may get hurt but can for the most part make a full recovery.